How to File Complaints Against Bad Veterinarians in Each State and Territory

 - The state agency

-- Complaint submission process: Online, paper form, or by calling a complaint hotline.
+- Complaint or grievance submission process: Online, paper form, or by calling a complaint hotline.

 Use Your Phone to Call